fish-shell/fish-shell/doc_src/index.rst

 Path variables are a special kind of variable used to support colon-delimited path lists including PATH, CDPATH, MANPATH, PYTHONPATH, etc. All variables that end in "PATH" (case-sensitive) become PATH variables.

-PATH variables act as normal lists, except they are are implicitly joined and split on colons.
+PATH variables act as normal lists, except they are implicitly joined and split on colons.

 ::